mmathu/MixedSeeds/README.md

 # MixedSeeds

+##Contents

+##About
 A webscraper that retrieves articles from selected websites, based on key words.
 The websites and keywords are pre-determined.

+##Configuration
+To customise the website do the following:

+Locate the **articleSearchTerms.php** in 'MixedSeeds/php/articleSearchTerms.php'.
+The file contains variations of the same block of code.

 The website relies on two scripts to work: